shinexdxd/twitch-chat-bot/README.md

 - Persistent storage of tasks and user stats in JSON format
 - Admin-only commands for managing the Pomodoro timer, wiping user tasks, and controlling volume

-## Technical Details

-- Uses Python's `socket` library for Twitch IRC connection
-- Multithreaded design for simultaneous bot operation and task display
-- Utilizes the `rich` library for creating an attractive console interface
-- Implements `pygame` for sound playback and volume control

 ## Contributing

 This project is under active development.
 Feel free to submit issues or pull requests if you have suggestions or improvements.